 2. Order your tickets over the phone using your VISA or MasterCard at (910) 452-6378.

-3. Print and fill out the print entry form for the dates/sessions you’re interested in (January Print Entry Form, February Print Entry Form, March Print Entry Form), then mail it in with a check or money order to Fisherman’s Post, 1320 Audubon Blvd., Wilmington, NC 28403.
+3. Print and fill out the print ticket form for the dates/sessions you’re interested in (January Print Ticket Form, February Print Ticket Form, March Print Ticket Form), then mail it in with a check or money order to Fisherman’s Post, 1320 Audubon Blvd., Wilmington, NC 28403.

 Cancellation Policy: Each entry form for each session has the dates posted by which you can receive an 80% refund (a few days prior to each school).

-The following testimoials were collected by guests who attended last year’s full day school in CFCC’s Union Station and Morehead’s Crystal Coast Civic Center:
+The following testimonials were collected by guests who attended last year’s full day school in CFCC’s Union Station and Morehead’s Crystal Coast Civic Center:

 Jace Buckley: “Traveled 6.5 hours to attend.
 Looking forward to next year!”